Film stock: 1920s: Diversification of film sensitivity

 Film stock manufacturers began to diversify their products.
 Each manufacturer had previously offered one negative stock (usually orthochromatic) and one print stock.
 In 1920, a variant of Type F film known as X-back was introduced to counteract the effects of static electricity on the film, which can cause sparking and create odd exposure patterns on the film.
 A resin backing was used on the film, which rendered the film too opaque to allow focusing through the back of the film, a common technique for many cameras of that era.
 The X-back stock was popular on the east coast of the US.
-Other manufacturers were established in the 1920s, including American E.I.
-Dupont de Nemours in 1926 and Belgian Gevaert in 1925.
+Other manufacturers were established in the 1920s, including DuPont in 1926 and Gevaert in 1925.
 Panchromatic film stock became more common.
 Created in 1913 for use in early color film processes such as Kinemacolor, panchromatic was first used in a black-and-white film for exterior sequences in Queen of the Sea (1918) and originally available as a special order product.
 The stock's increased sensitivity to red light made it an attractive option for day for night shooting.
 Kodak financed a feature in 1922, shot entirely with panchromatic stock, The Headless Horseman, to promote the film when Kodak introduced it as a standard option.
 Panchromatic film stock increased costs and no motion pictures were produced on it in their entirety for several years.
 The cross-cutting between panchromatic and orthochromatic stocks caused continuity problems with costume tones and panchromatic film was often avoided.

 Orthochromatic film remained dominant until the mid-1920s due to Kodak's lack of competition in the panchromatic market.
 In 1925, Gevaert introduced an orthochromatic stock with limited color sensitivity and a fully panchromatic stock, Pan-23.
 In 1926, Kodak lowered the price of panchromatic stock to parity with its orthochromatic offering and the panchromatic stock began to overtake the orthochromatic stock's market share within a few years.
 As similar panchromatic film stocks were also manufactured by Agfa and Pathé, making the shift to panchromatic stocks largely complete by 1928, Kodak discontinued orthochromatic stock in 1930.